inbo/vlaams-biodiversiteitsportaal/docs/data-pipeline.md

 A distinction is made between small and large data resources.
 This is done to avoid the overhead and additional costs of using AWS EMR when it is not necessary.

-The distinction is made based on the size of the downloaded Darwin Core Archive.
+The choice is made based on the size of the downloaded Darwin Core Archive.
 The threshold is currently set at 10MB.

 #### Monitoring